team23/b5/docs/04_config.md

 * if value under key is a dictionary, merge both
 * otherwise replace the value (local overwrites global)

-An example for the `local.yml` can be provided as `local.example.yml`.
+An example for the `config.local.yml` can be provided as `config.local.example.yml`.
+For more complex usage of local configuration use the [template module](modules/template.md).
+See module example.

 ## Taskfile configuration access